spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-catalog-category-management-feature.md

 {% info_block warningBox "Verification" %}

+Make sure the folloing:
-- Make sure that `CatalogClient::catalogSearch()` returns category nodes under the `categoryTreeFilter` index.
+- `CatalogClient::catalogSearch()` returns category nodes under the `categoryTreeFilter` index.
-- Make sure that the search query has a sort parameter.
+- The search query has a sort parameter.

-{% endinfo_block %}

-{% info_block warningBox "Verification" %}

-Make sure that you can find categories using the global search on the Storefront.
+- You can find categories using the global search on the Storefront.

 {% endinfo_block %}